rtpop/github-crashcourse/README.md

 <br>

-## Elements of a git repository
+## Elements of a GitHub repository
 Every git repository has a few impotent elements that it is good to be aware of.
 These are not necessary for the repository to function, but they are good practice to have and very useful.

 ### .gitignore
 The ```.gitignore``` file tells git which files and folders it should ignore.
 This is useful for folders containing data, images, caches and other similar files that either do not change over time or are temporary nd it is not important to track them.
 When creating a repository through GitHub, it gives you the option to create a ```.gitignore``` file from the start and even provides some presets with commonly ignored files and folders for various programming languages.
 However, you can easily create a ```.gitignore``` file at any point by simply making a new text file and naming it ```.gitignore```.
 Bear in mind that if you [added](#adding-files) a file to git before adding it to ```.gitignore```, you will first need to remove it from the tracked files before git will ignore it.

-### License
+### LICENSE
 The license tells other people what they can legally do with your code or other intellectual property in your repository.
+It also informs of any liability or warranty that comes with the contents of your repository.
 This is iportant for any public repositories.
 When creating a repository on GitHub, it will give you the option to add a license and gives you the option to choose your preferred license.
+You can also create a license yourself as this is simply a text file that contains the license informatioin.
+However, it is generally much easier to choose an existing license.

 For example, this repository is under an MIT license.
-This is the simplest and most permissive open source license. it allows anyone to use, modify and otherwise do what they want with the contents of this repository for personal or commercial use, without having to give me any credit.
+This is the simplest and most permissive open source license.
+It allows anyone to use, modify and otherwise do what they want with the contents of this repository for personal or commercial use, without having to give me any credit.
+The only condition is that they must also publish it under an MIT license.
+So it is not allowed to take the contents of this repository and re-release them under a more restrictive license, even if modifications have been made.
+Furthermore, it specifies that there is no warranty for the contents of this repository and they are provided "as is".
 I chose this license as this is an educational repository and I want it to be as freely and widely accessible as possible.

 However, there are other more restrictive licenses.
 It is important to add a license to any public repository and choose the appropriate license for your code or other documents.
 You can read more about licenses [here](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/licensing-a-repository).

+### README
+The README file is the file that is typically displayed on the main page of your repository on GitHub and should describe the contents of your repository, how to use them or any toher important information you need to convey to the viewers of your repository.
+This is the file you are reading right now.

+Unlike the ```LICENSE``` file which is a simple text file, ```README``` is a [Markdown](https://www.markdownguide.org/cheat-sheet/) file.
+If you create it on the GitHub website, there is a visual editor for it, so you do not need to worry about learning Markdown syntax.
+However, it is not difficult to learn and there are many online resources that give you the basics.

 Author:
 Romana Pop